JamieH01/JamiesMiscLibrary/docs.md

 ```

 ### nth_to_pos
 Converts an index to its corresponding position.
-This is optomized by having a lookup table.
 ```
 let position:(usize, usize) = table.nth_to_pos(15);
 ```